El Camino Portugués

 • Galicia: you are getting closer to your destination.
 This section of the Camino is usually busier than the rest; Sarria is a very popular starting point for many: it marks the last 100km, the distance required to get a Compostela certificate.

-For the types of accommodation that are available along the Camino, you can check these previous posts:
+For the types of accommodation that are available along the Camino, you can check Where to sleep on the Camino.

 If you have already done the Camino Francés (or part of it), I’d love to hear your experience: best accommodation? favourite town? most delicious food you tasted?
 Anything you can think of!